ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 To learn more about using parameters and using YAML files, take a look at the :ref:`Understanding ROS 2 parameters <ROS2Params>` tutorial.

-Finally, in the latter launch file, you could notice that we have defined the ``namespace='turtlesim2'``.
+Finally, in the latter launch file, you will notice that we have defined the ``namespace='turtlesim2'``.
 Unique namespaces allow the system to start two similar nodes without node name or topic name conflicts.

 3 Reusing nodes